VoxaAI/voxa/docs/voxa-event.rst

   .. js:function:: getUserInformationWithGoogle()

-    Object with user personal information from Google
+    Object with user personal information from Google.
+Go :ref:`here <google-sign-in>` for more information.

     .. code-block:: json